virtualconnekt/dag-dev/README.md

 ## 🌟 What is DagDev?

 DagDev is a comprehensive development environment for BlockDAG networks, bringing the power and ease of Hardhat to DAG-based blockchains.
-Build, test, and deploy smart contracts on parallel block structures with real-time visualization and GHOSTDAG consensus.
+Build, test, and deploy smart contracts on parallel block structures with real-time visualization.

 ### ✨ Key Features